 (4) When a successful candidate completes the term of office resulting from an election, the CEO is to remove any ‘disclosure of gifts’ forms relating to that person for that election from the electoral gift register, and retain those forms separately for a period of at least 2 years.

+(5) The CEO must publish an up-to-date version of the electoral gift register on the local government’s official website.

+(6) The version of the electoral gift register published under subregulation (5) must not include the address of an individual included in a ‘disclosure of gifts’ form and must instead include the town or suburb mentioned in the address.

 [Regulation 30G inserted as regulation 30H: Gazette 20 Nov 1998 p.
 6276; renumbered as regulation 30G: Gazette 22 Dec 1998 p.
 6869; 14 Aug 2009 p.
-3219.]
+3219; SL 2020/213 r.
+27.]

 30H.
 Public to have access to electoral gift register